bradymholt/psqlformat/README.md

-  --spaces        Number of spaces to indent the code      [number] [default: 4] --maxLength     Maximum length of a query                             [number] --commaStart    Use preceding comma in parameter list                [boolean] --commaEnd      Use trailing comma in parameter list [boolean] [default: true] --noComment     Remove any comments                                  [boolean] --functionCase  Case of the function names
+  --spaces        Number of spaces to indent the code      [number] [default: 4] --maxLength     Maximum length of a query                             [number] --commaStart    Use preceding comma in parameter list                [boolean] --commaBreak    In insert statement, add a newline after each comma  [boolean] --commaEnd      Use trailing comma in parameter list [boolean] [default: true] --noComment     Remove any comments                                  [boolean] --functionCase  Case of the function names